MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 * the character "\" followed by any allowed character, except a decimal digit, represents the subsequent character's ASCII value.

-Elements in presentation format MAY appear in any order.
+Elements in presentation format MAY appear in any order, but keys MUST NOT be repeated.

 ## SVCB RDATA Wire Format